matt6886/learning_notes/notes/TypeScript.md

 ```

 We can see that we can change the type to another type in the array, but the type the each position in the tuple is fixed, we can't change to another type, we can change the value to another same value type.

+## Vite.js + TypeScript

+`Vite` is a very popular build tool.

+We can create a project with the Vite fast.
+Through this step, we can quickly create a project.

+- install node which version is greater than 18.0
+- Open an empty folder using vs code
+- Open the terminal
+- Execute the command `npm create vite@latest`
+- Specify the project name and select a language
+- Go into the project folder
+- Execute `npm i`
+- Execute `npm run dev`
+- Open the development server url

+You can quickly create a javascript or React project through it.